cozis/blogtech/README.md

 $ cd ../../
 $ make -B HTTPS=1
 ```
-The same executables as the HTTP-only will be generated, except they'll also listen on port 443 for secure connections.
+The same executables as the HTTP-only will be generated, except they'll also listen for secure connections on port 443 for release builds and port 8081 for debug builds.

 The Certificate `cert.pem` and private key `key.pem` need to be placed in the same directory as the executable.
 You can change their default name and/or location by modifying the symbols
 ```c